-We consdier an inverse problem governed by an inviscid Burger's equation on the domain $x \in [0,1]$ and $t \in [0,1]$.
+We consider an inverse problem governed by an inviscid Burgers' equation on the domain $x \in [0,1]$ and $t \in [0,1]$.

-where a = 0.2.
-We aim to infer the initial condition $f$ from the observational data at $t=1$.
+where $a = 0.2$.
+We infer the initial condition $f$ from the observational data at $t=1$.
 The numerical solutions are computed by using the Godunov scheme.
-The invscid Burger's equation is a hyperbolic PDE, and the solution can develop shocks and rarefraction waves.
+The inviscid Burgers' equation is a hyperbolic PDE, and the solution can develop shocks and rarefaction waves.

-Fig.~\ref{f:burger1} shows one example of inferring the initial condition of the Burger's equation.
-We show the initial guess in the first column, the ground truth in the second column, and the inferrence results by BiLO in the third column.
-The first row shows the initial condition $f(x)$, the second rows shows the solution $u(x,t)$ on the domain $x \in [0,1]$ and $t \in [0,1]$, and the thrid row shows the solution $u(x,1)$.
-Notice that for inference, only solution at $t=1$ of the ground truth is provided.
-We can see that the BiLO can accurately infer the initial condition of the Burger's equation, even when the solution is non-smooth.
-Additional examples are shown in Appendix~\ref{ap:ss:burger}.
+In Fig.~\ref{f:burger1}, we show the initial guess in the first column, the ground truth in the second column, and the inference results by BiLO ($\wreg=10^{-3}$) in the third column.
+The first row shows the initial condition $f(x)$, the second row shows the solution $u(x,t)$ on the domain $x \in [0,1]$ and $t \in [0,1]$, and the third row shows the solution $u(x,1)$.
+For inference, only the solution at $t=1$ of the ground truth is provided.
+The solution of the initial guess remains smooth over the entire time interval $t\in[0,1]$, with no discontinuity forming.
+In contrast, the ground-truth initial condition shown in the second column evolves into a solution with a discontinuity over time.
+The inferred initial condition and solution shown in the third column recover this non-smooth behavior, demonstrating that BiLO can capture discontinuity despite starting from a smooth initial guess.
+Additional examples are shown in \ref{ap:ss:burger}.

-In Appendix~\ref{ap:ss:heat}, we also show detailed results of inferring the initial condition of the heat equation, which is a parabolic PDE and is a classical example of ill-posed inverse problem.